Loading [MathJax]/jax/output/CommonHTML/jax.js

 • The radius of a circle is the distance of its centre to the edge of the circle.

-• The circumference is the distance around a circle (its perimeter) and is equal to where is the radius of the circle.
+• The circumference is the distance around a circle (its perimeter) and is equal to 2πr where r is the radius of the circle.

 • To be able to draw the circle right in the centre, you will need to set your sprite to point in the right direction.
-To set the direction of the current sprite use the point in direction (0 v) block under the “motion” script.
+To set the direction of the current sprite use the pointindirection0 block under the “motion” script.

 Show Scratch solution